 Bloom Time: June to September

 Ranunculus peltatus is a herbaceous perennial or sometimes annual plant.
 It has two different leaf types, broad rounded floating leaves, up to 2 inches (5 cm) in diameter with three to seven shallow lobes, and finely divided thread-like submerged leaves.
-The flowers are white with a yellow centre, up to 0.8 inch (2 cm) in diameter, with five petals.
+The flowers are white with a yellow center, up to 0.8 inch (2 cm) in diameter, with five petals.

 How to Grow and Care